Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 It is possible to use this in combination with the configuration file described above to keep device fingerprint or any other settings intact past the reset.
 Just make sure to remove any custom props that might have been causing issues from the configuration file.

 ### Logs, etc
 In case of issues, please provide the different log files, found in /cache (or /data/cache for A/B devices), together with a detailed description of your problem.
-The logs available could include "magisk.log", "propsconf.log", "propsconf_last.log", "propsconf_install.log" and "propsconf_latefile.log" Providing the output from terminal might also be useful.
+The logs available could include "magisk.log" and any files starting with "propsconf".
+Providing the output from terminal might also be useful.

 If you have the latest beta release of Magisk installed, the "magisk_debug.log" is also useful.
 If there's no new beta released, there's always a beta version of the latest stable Magisk release (the only difference is the more verbose logging), so that you can collect the debug log.